Our goal is to impact the overall teaching ecosystem and subsequently the academic outcomes of the schools where we have a presence.

 The three founding members understood and believed that improving the management and leadership skills of principals in dysfunctional schools who were serving marginalised communities, together with improving the quality of teaching, would be the most critical factors in improving learners’ performance.

 The first cohort of principals registered for the UCT GSB course in 2013, receiving mentoring from the retired principals in order to apply the strategies they were learning during the course.
-As at the end of the 2018/2019 financial year, PAT has nine retired principals who act as mentors for 103 principals.
-Over 200 000 pupils attend the 221 schools that have formed part of the programme since inception.
+In 2023 PAT has 18 retired principals who act as coaches for 94 principals.
+Over 300 000 pupils attend the 265 schools that have formed part of the programme since its inception.

 WHAT WE DO